padogrid/padogrid/padogrid-deployment/src/main/resources/geode/apps/padodesktop/README.md

 ![PadoDesktop Login](images/padodesktop-login.png)

 Upon successful login, the desktop should display as shown below.
+If the desktop shows empty, then select the pull-down menu, **File/Open Template**, which will refresh the screen by displaying all the desktop components.

 ![PadoDesktop Screenshot](images/padodesktop.png)